ramitsuri/compose-1/README.md

 ## :bulb: Motivation and Context
+Jetpack Compose changes how you think about Android UI entirely and I've started to become comfortable with it only while figuring out things to complete this challenge.

-This app has a repository class that can fetch real data from Petfinder API but since the token provided with the free account has a very short duration, it's not fully wired up.
+Side note: this app has a repository class that can fetch real data from Petfinder API but since the token provided with the free account has a very short duration, it's not fully wired up.

 ## :camera_flash: Screenshots